agusceriati/Frenos_Rombo/README.md

 ```bash
 git clone https://github.com/agusceriati/Frenos_rombo.git
 ```
-Then, open up the `index.html` file in your browser to view the website.
+Then, open up the `index.html` file on your browser to view the website.

 ## Built with